curtispuetz/pypp-docs/docs/lang_features/types/dict.md

 - `clear`
 - `copy`

-The below sections explain the slight differences compared to Python.
+The following sections explain the slight differences compared to Python.

-Note: you can only pass temporaries or use `mov()` with the `update`, and `setdefault` methods.
+Note: you can only pass temporaries or use `mov()` with the `update` and `setdefault` methods.

 ### get

-The get method must be used with a default value (in Python it is optional).
+The get method must be used with a default value (in Python, it is optional).

 ```python
 def pseudo_fn(d: dict[int, str]):